fejlek/Nine-Circles-Statistics/First Circle - Linear Regression/First_circle_linear_regression_3.md

 ![](First_circle_linear_regression_3_files/figure-GFM/unnamed-chunk-3-1.png)<!-- -->

 <br/> It seem that the model fits the data pretty well.
 Let us evaluate,
-how good this model would be for the predictions of life expectancy (even though this is not its primary purpose which was effect estimation/hypothesis testing).
+how good this model would be for the predictions of life expectancy.

 Unlike fixed effects models, we have some options.
 Remember that the fixed effects model uses a factor for each individual.
 Hence, we can